Dinanath Batra: Background

+Batra died on 7 November 2024, at the age of 94.

 Activism

 Vidya Bharati

-He was appointed as the full-time general secretary of the RSS schools network Vidya Bharati in 1990.
+Batra was appointed the full-time general secretary of the RSS schools network Vidya Bharati in 1990.

 Notice to Sonia Gandhi

 On 30 May 2001, Batra served a legal notice to Sonia Gandhi, president of the Indian National Congress.
 Batra stated that a resolution passed by the All India Congress Committee at its plenary session included statements that were defamatory towards Vidya Bharati.
 According to Batra, the resolution had stated that textbooks used by Vidya Bharati promoted negative attitude and violence towards minorities, justified the caste system, sati and child marriage as being a part of Indian culture, and contained superstitions and concocted facts inimical to scientific temper.

 Litigation against NCERT

 In 2006, Batra filed a Public Interest Litigation against the National Council of Educational Research and Training (NCERT), in which he raised 70 objections about the contents of secondary school history and social science textbooks.
 Some objections were based on the argument that Lala Lajpat Rai, Bal Gangadhar Tilak, Bipin Chandra Pal, Aurobindo Ghosh, and Bhagat Singh had been wrongly described as "militants".
 Another objection was to statements that Indo Aryans, including Brahmins, had consumed beef as a part of their diet in ancient times.
 Batra stated that this was a falsehood, and that cows had been worshiped in India since Vedic times.
 The Delhi High Court directed NCERT to form a committee to study the objections.
 A three-member committee concluded that of the 70 pieces of content that had been objected to, 37 had already been replaced by that year, 29 were to remain unchanged, and 4 were to be modified.
-The committee declined to modify the statement about Indo-aryans eating beef, stating that it was factual.
-However, this statement was later removed from the textbooks, as a result of a decision taken by the NCERT under the National Curriculum Framework (NCF) 2005.
-The process has been started by Jagmohan Singh Rajput, once an RSS member, in 2003 but it took longer than expected.
+The committee declined to modify the statement about Indo-Aryans eating beef, stating that it was factual.